alvinng4/Gravity-Simulator/README.md

 > [!TIP]\
 > Pythagorean three body orbit is a highly chaotic orbit with close encounters, which is useful to test the difference between fixed and variable step size integrators.
+For RK4, the largest dt to produce desired result is 2e-8 days.

 ### Control